0nix/ggj21/twine/scriptstuff.md

 Hassel wakes up at 0630 hours, followed by Lietzka shortly thereafter.

 You observe subjects Lietzka and Hassel exchange pleasantries over breakfast prepared by Lietzka.
 From the objects observed to be taken from the refrigerator, it is an egg-based breakfast.
-More to follow.
 Casual conversation follows, over the morning radio broadcast.

+*Q2 Insert*

-At around 0730, you observe a phone call is made to Hassel's residence.
+At 0734 hours, you observe a phone call is made to Albert Hassel's residence.
 Previous surveillance indicates the call is from The People's Electronics Fabricant, approximately 700 meters away from the Hassel surveillance site, Hassel's workplace.
 On the other line is Hassel's boss, citizen Gerhart Kleiner, Head of Day-Shift Production.
 The conversation is as follows:

-Hassel (H): This is Albert Hassel, number HXT9115.
+Hassel (H): This is Albert Hassel, number HX... tee-tee-tee nintey-one fifteen.
 To who am I speaking?

 Kleiner (K): Yes, Hassel.
 This is Kleiner, I need to speak to you about the papers you submitted for a promotion.
 I don't know what dirt you have on that blowhard Mayer, but it worked.
 You will be promoted to Engineer Team Lead, beginning next semester.

-H: Ah, Mr. Kleiner!
+H: Ah, M-mi-mister Kleiner!
 That is the best news I have heard in a long time.

 K: Yeah, yeah.
 Probably you should start packing but not quickly, who knows when Housing is going to assign you your new flat.
 Even though they should.
 Don't get too comfortable though, the Party is breathing down my neck.